justDlabguy/justDlabguy/README.md

-# 👋 Hi, I’m Otito Ogene
+# 👋 Hi, I’m Otito

 💻 **Software Engineer & AI Automation Specialist**

 ---

 ## 👨‍💻 What I Do
-I help solve real-world problems by building robust, scalable backend systems and intelligent automation agents.
-If you need workflows streamlined, data cleaned & analysed, or repetitive tasks eliminated, I build it.
+I solve real-world problems by building backend systems that are scalable, resilient, and smart.
+If your product is slow, your infrastructure fragile, or your workflows manual, I build solutions that fix that—fast.

 ---